GenesisFR/HowToBecomeGoodAtShooters/README.md

 - avoid reviving before making sure the nearby area is clear, you're not in the line of sight of enemies and you're not gonna get rushed
 - if your Reviver Hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge that can be used without making it go on cooldown
 - it's a good idea to throw a flashbang/fire grenade before reviving if there are enemies nearby to prevent them from pushing, especially near choke points
-- it's sometimes better to go through the rest of the engagement without reviving someone if it would make you at risk
+- it's sometimes better to go through the rest of the engagement without reviving someone if it would make you at risk because they died in a bad spot
 - reviving someone behind a low cover while not taking cover still covers you (not in PVP)
 - support builds should be the ones reviving other players (they're still able to support the team in the meantime), a DPS can't shoot while reviving
 - when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)
-- you can revive teammates without being next to them by moving over their body while pressing the revive key when close to it (TODO: test if it's affected by downed/dead state and walking/running)
+- you can revive teammates without being next to them by moving across their body while pressing the revive key when close to it (TODO: test if it's affected by downed/dead state and walking/running)
 - you should always provide cover to the one reviving by either killing, CC'ing, aggroing or suppressing mobs
 - downed players should strive to get near cover without blocking it for alive players and avoid crawling in the open otherwise they'll be harder to revive
-- after self-reviving, you're immune to damage for a few seconds as long as you don't perform any action other than walking
+- after self-reviving, you're immune to damage for a few seconds (except in PVP) as long as you don't perform any action other than walking
 - while getting revived, the player who is downed is invulnerable (except in PVP)
+- any explosion will interrupt the revive, therefore you shouldn't stand or deploy a skill too close to the player reviving

 ### Rikers
 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2